 - 1. Never connect charger to a 240 volt source.
-The main input voltage is 110 volts.
-For wheelchair manuals to be used outside the U.S. omit (1). - 2.
+The mains input voltage is 110 volts. - 2.
 Never touch the charger after it is connected to an electrical outlet.
-This may cause electrical shock. - Connect charger to the power supply ONLY AFTER you connect charger to the battery. - Never connect or disconnect charger from battery while there is power to the charger. - Never use an extension cord.
-Use of an improper cord could damage the charger, or cause a fire or electrical shock. - A battery emits explosive hydrogen gas during charging.
+This may cause electrical shock. - Never connect or disconnect charger from battery while there is power to the charger. - 3.
+Never use an extension cord.
+Use of an improper cord could damage the charger, or cause a fire or electrical shock. - 4.
+A battery emits explosive hydrogen gas during charging.
 To reduce the risk of fire or explosion: - Make sure area is well vented.
-Never charge battery in a closed-in area. - Never smoke or allow a spark, flame or high heat near battery during changing. - Never allow metal tools or chair parts to make direct contact across both battery terminals. - 5.
+Never charge battery in a closed-in area. - Never smoke or allow a spark, flame or high heat near battery during charging. - Never allow metal tools or chair parts to make direct contact across both terminals. - 5.
 Never look directly into cells when charging battery.